- Accessed by: (on a Mac )

 No modules are yet shipped with Audacity.

 Nyquist Workbench provides the ability to create and run arbitrary Nyquist code in Audacity from a graphical editor.
-The Workbench can be downloaded as an experimental ready-built module or compiled from our source code.
-Nyquist Workbench is highly recommended (though not essential) for anyone interested in writing Nyquist plug-ins for Audacity.
+The Workbench can be compiled from our source code.
+Nyquist Workbench is recommended (though not essential) for anyone interested in writing Nyquist plug-ins for Audacity - good functionality to test Nyquist plug-ins is also available in Nyquist Prompt.

 - Full support for Generate, Process and Analyze effects